liuliangyin/liu-liang-yin/src/pages/about/index.md

 My name is Liu Liang Yin.

 I studied Product Design and graduated from NTNU 1 year ago, and now working as an UI/UX  Designer in Taipei.
-Design is always interesting.
-And I believe that design can solve problems and improve human life!
+I make interactive website and application interface.
+With my background of product design, I am perceptive and detail-minded when thinking about product experience.
+I believe that design can solve problems, and looking forwards to bringing ideas to life!

 This website is a collection of my works during 2016-2018.